mailamm/database-project/README.md

 ---

 ## 📊 SQL Queries
-This project includes various SQL queries for data retrieval and analysis, stored in **`queries.txt`**.
+This project includes various SQL queries for data retrieval and analysis, stored in **`queries.md`**.

 ### **1️⃣ Employee Training Summary by Skill**
 ```sql